 Author: Aron Ralston

-This book tells the extraordinary tale of Aron Ralston’s battle to survive after a rockfall pinned him to a canyon wall in Canyonlands National Park in Utah.
+Between a Rock and a Hard Place tells the extraordinary tale of Aron Ralston’s battle to survive after a rockfall pinned him to a canyon wall in Canyonlands National Park in Utah.
 For six long days, Aron struggled to stay alive and wait for rescue.

 Ultimately, it was a miraculous act of bravery and determination that allowed him to free himself and seek help.
 It truly shows how strong we human beings can be in the worst of times.